-Janney’s brokerage services include buying and selling securities at your direction, and providing you with investment recommendations (using research and financial tools) from time to time or at your request.
+Janney’s brokerage services include buying and selling securities at your direction.
+A Financial Advisor can provide you with investment recommendations (using research and financial tools) from time to time or at your request.
+JCSC brokerage services are “execution only,” meaning you make investment decisions without recommendations from us though we may recommend that you open a brokerage or advisory account.
 We offer mutual funds, exchange traded funds (ETFs), closed-end funds, domestic and international equities, options, fixed income securities, certificates of deposit (CDs), structured notes, UITs, alternative investments and annuities.
 You make the ultimate decision regarding the purchase or sale of your investments.
-Neither Janney nor your Janney Financial Advisor provide ongoing monitoring services with respect to your brokerage account unless we state otherwise in writing.
+Janney, JCSC, and your Janney Financial Advisor do not monitor your brokerage account or its holdings unless we state otherwise in writing.
 However, Janney Financial Advisors generally review the holdings in your account when providing a recommendation to you.
-Janney does not impose account minimums to open a brokerage account, but certain investments are subject to minimums.
+Janney does not impose strict account minimums to open a brokerage account, but certain investments are subject to minimums, and we reserve the right to accept or reject accounts in our discretion for any reason, including the expected account size.

-Depending on which advisory program you select, we will either recommend investments to you and you will make the decision (non-discretionary), or you will delegate investment decision-making authority to either your Janney Financial Advisor or a third-party asset manager and they will make the investment decisions for you (discretionary).
+Depending on the advisory program you select, we will either recommend investments to you and you will make the investment decision (non-discretionary), or you will delegate investment decision-making authority to Janney, your Janney Financial Advisor or a third-party asset manager and they will make the investment decisions for you (discretionary).

-Your Janney Financial Advisor will assess which program is appropriate based on your stated investment objectives, goals and other factors.
-Your Janney Financial Advisor may also use research information, financial tools and financial planning services to make a recommendation on which program(s) fit your specific needs.
+Your Janney Financial Advisor or JCSC financial professional will assess which program is appropriate based on your stated investment objectives, goals and other factors.
+Your Janney Financial Advisor may also use research information, financial tools and financial planning services to recommend the program(s) that fit your specific needs.

 You must meet certain investment minimums to open an advisory account.
 Current account minimums for each program are detailed in Janney’s Advisory Wrap-Fee Program Brochure.